-The governmental activities of the City include general government, police and fire departments, streets, sanitation, library, building and zoning, community redevelopment and parks and recreation.
+The governmental activities of the City include general government, public works administration, police and fire departments, streets, sanitation, library, building and zoning, community redevelopment and parks and recreation.

 The business-type activities of the City consist of the public utilities system (water and sewer utilities).